 Cigarette consumption also tends to increase with age — as long as people remain smokers.
 Smoking irritates the tissue of the airway, causing it to swell, which narrows it, again, and leads to sleep apnoea.

 As we age, we also tend to get less exercise.
 This can contribute to snoring in a couple of ways.
 First, we’re more likely to gain weight, and with less exercise, the muscles in the throat lose their tone, which means they are less able to hold the airway open.

 Most of the time, it’s men who are the snorers, and their wives complain about snoring, but this reverses about at the age of menopause.
 When women’s sex hormone levels begin to drop, their tendency to snore goes up.
 After menopause, a woman’s risk of snoring is about the same as a man’s.

 Combat the Effects of Aging

 You might respond to the effects of aging by trying to change your lifestyle and combat snoring that way.
-Unfortunately, it’s not so easy, since snoring and sleep apnea can make it much harder to change your lifestyle.
+Unfortunately, it’s not so easy, since snoring and sleep apnoea can make it much harder to change your lifestyle.
 It’s harder to be strong and resist cravings when you are exhausted from snoring.
-In addition, snoring and sleep apnea can interfere with your body’s metabolism, making it much harder to lose weight.
+In addition, snoring and sleep apnoea can interfere with your body’s metabolism, making it much harder to lose weight.

-If you are really looking to turn back the clock, you should consider trying snoring or sleep apnea treatment.
+If you are really looking to turn back the clock, you should consider trying snoring or sleep apnoea treatment.
 To learn how you can benefit from these treatments, please call (02) 9686 7375 for an appointment with a sleep dentist at My Hills Dentist in Baulkham Hills.